lolbat/What-is-wrong-blog/content/posts/Two apps - one action.md

 ## Keyboard Maestro

 Keyboard Maestro builds macros by adding actions that are then executed sequentially.
-And this is a very linear action that will suit KM.
+And this is a  linear action that will suit KM.
 This workflow also requires access to the system clipboard.
 Freeform isn't scriptable [^6] nor does it support Shortcuts so we have no external access to it.
 Luckily this is something that Keyboard Maestro excels at.

 The simplest part of the macro is to store the path to the directory that has the letters in it and then ask the user for the letters they would like to use [^3].